splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-wormly-integration.rst

    the actual routing key you intend to use.
 (To view or configure route keys in VictorOps, click *Alert Behavior >> Route Keys*)\ |image4|
-4. Copy the email string and make sure to put in the appropriate routing key after the ‘+’ sign so that all Wormly alerts are sent to the right teams. |image5|
+4. Copy the email string and make sure to put in the appropriate routing key after the ‘+' sign so that all Wormly alerts are sent to the right teams. |image5|
 5. Paste the email address into the Email field in Wormly and click Send Test.
 You should get a result like the one pictured here. |image6|
-6. Hit ‘Update’ and you are done.
+6. Hit ‘Update' and you are done.

 .. |image1| image:: images/wormly-integration@2x.png
 .. |image2| image:: images/wormly-2@2x.png